michalk-k/shelly-scripts/README.md

 If device channel has a custom name configured (as for example, `Output -> Name` in Shelly2PM), all related entity names gets name as follows: `Custom Name Function`, For example `Dryer Socket Frequency`. in this case the oridinal number of Shelly component is not appended.

 The **friendly_name** is created by Home Assistant from the device name and the entity name.
 It might look like `b8d6xxxxxxxx-Plus2PM Active Power 2` or `b8d6xxxxxxxx-Plus2PM Backlight`.
-Looks horrible, but once device name is changed to something meaningfull, ie AlcoveLight, the friendly name will turn into `AlcoveLight Active Power 2` or `AlcoveLight Backlight`.
+Looks horrible, but once device name is changed to something meaningfull, ie AlcoveLight, the friendly name will turn into `AlcoveLight Active Power 2` or `AlcoveLight Backlight` respectively.

 The **unique_id** allways follows the pattern: `macaddress-function` or `macaddress-function-number`, for example `macaddress-rssi` or `b8d6xxxxxxxx_power_factor_1`.
 Unique id never changes and is not influenced by configuration settings.